martinwork/pxt-luma-matrix/README.md

 > Open this page at [https://ines-hpmm.github.io/pxt-luma-matrix/](https://ines-hpmm.github.io/pxt-luma-matrix/)

+## About the Project

+The Luma Matrix is a Workshop by ZHAW to play and create with coding.
+The center of the workshop is an 8 by 8 pixel matrix controlled with a micro:bit.
+Use the blocks from the extension to build whatever you have in mind.
+Draw images, show text, display the time, or even connect it to other Luma Matrices.

 ## Use as an Extension

 This repository can be added as an **extension** in MakeCode.